Arne-Berner/constrained-denaulay-triangulation/README.md

 - [ ] test bigger than first polygon input
 - [ ] inline functions
 - [ ] check what happens if hole point and polygon point are the same
+- [ ] use robust crate for float
+- [ ] what happens, if any new point is on the line of another triangle?
+- [ ] safe the contour of the point cloud, for an "hole out of bounds" error

+### Holes outside of bounds
+If the holes are stretched out outside of the point cloud, then they cannot be triangulated, unless we would keep track of all the actual connections to those very nodes.
+That would make the algorithm much slower.